Chemistry and the Scientific Method | General Chemistry 1

 V = volume (in m3)

-Energy (E) and Power
+Energy and power:

 Kinetic Energy (Ek): energy associated with a moving object